 Philodendron Melanochrysum Humidity

-These plants love humidity and it is very important for them to grow well.
+The Melanochrysum needs high humidity and it is very important for humidity levels to be high (greater than 60%) for them to grow well.
 Many owners of Philodendron Melanochrysums will use humidifiers in the room that they have their plant in.
 The higher the humidity the better.

 Having higher humidity levels is essential for the aerial roots that the Philodendron Melanochrysm puts out as it climbs.
 Low humidity levels will cause the aerial roots to dry up.
 Also, without high humidity levels, the growth rate will slow.

 The best mix for soil for a Philodendron Melanochrysum is one that is equal parts of regular potting mix, orchid potting soil, and perlite.
 But if you don’t have orchid potting soil available you can use a mix of regular potting soil and perlite, or succulent soil mix.